Where To Hunt Merriam’s

 Montana has an abundance of different habitat types in which you can find turkeys.
 They stretch from true mountain birds in the central and western portions of the state to craggy, canyon country filled with sage further east, and what locals refer to as ‘yardbirds’ in many of the state’s small acre farm parcels throughout the state’s river bottoms.

-With less than 30,000 turkey hunters in the state and tens of millions of public acres accessible to the public, finding solitude is doable.
+With fewer than 30,000 turkey hunters in the state and tens of millions of public acres accessible to the public, finding solitude is doable.
 Opening on April 15, the first couple weeks are a weather battle.
 Birds are certainly gobbling but to see lows in the teens and even single digits is not uncommon.

 Local Intel: Skull Bound’s Jana Waller